YozoraWolf/wolf-vitephp-user-system/README.md

 ## Installation

 1. Clone the repository: `git clone https://github.com/YozoraWolf/wolf-vitephp-user-system`
-2. Run `composer install`
-3. Run `npm run dev`
+2. Run `php -S localhost:8001` (It can be any port you want)

 ## Usage

-1. Open your web browser and navigate to `http://localhost:3005/pages/`
+1. Open your web browser and navigate to `http://localhost:8001/login.php`
 2. Register a new user account
 3. Login with your credentials